 Orthodontists have different treatment styles, so getting a consultation from more than one office is a great idea.
 Some may offer specific orthodontic treatment options or products that others may not.
 Compare the (estimated) length of recommended treatment time with the cost of that treatment.
 It is also important to feel comfortable with your orthodontist.
 Do they have a pleasant chairside manner?
 Do you feel like they pay attention to your concerns?
 Is the staff friendly and helpful?
 By visiting more than one office, you’re more likely to find an orthodontist who can meet your individual needs while staying within your budget.

 During your consultation, don’t be afraid to ask questions.
 After all, that’s why you’re there!
 It is important for you to understand what type of orthodontic issues you have and the most effective ways to treat them.
 The more informed you are about your own dental health, the better decisions you can make.
 Dr. Brent Rickheim’s team at Peach Orthodontics is ready and willing to answer your questions, so reach out to our orthodontic office in Post Falls, Idaho, at (208) 777-1010.

 A few things to consider:

 - Who will be overseeing your treatment: the orthodontist or assistants?

 - Is the office located near your home or work to make appointments as convenient as possible?

 - Do they offer extended office hours before or after work and school?

 - What types of insurance does the office work with, and what kind of financing do they offer?

-Finally, with any orthodontist, you should always ask if the orthodontist and team seem interested in personalizing your care?
-You should never feel like “just a number.”
+Finally, with any orthodontist, you should always ask if the orthodontist and team seem interested in personalizing your care.
+You should never feel like you are “just a number.”